ntno/mkdocs-terminal/documentation/docs/tile-grid/index.md

 <br>

 ## 2. Add Page to Nav
-Add the markdown file which includes the `tiles` metadata to the site's navigation in `mkdoc.yml`.
+Add the markdown file which includes the `tiles` metadata to the site's navigation in `mkdocs.yml`.
 If the page is not included in the `mkdocs.yml` *nav*, the markdown will not be loaded as a MkDocs Page Object[^mkdocs-page-object] and will not include your metadata.

-Note: the page does not need to be visible in the final side navigation theme component.
+*Note*: the page does not need to be visible in the final [side navigation theme component](../configuration/).
+Deeply nested pages can also use the tile grid feature.

 ```
 nav: